The Treaty of Waitangi

 Muriwhenua suffered under government policies on Māori land.
 The government’s investigations into European land purchase claims before the treaty resulted in the loss of about 60,000 hectares.
 Further government purchases resulted in the alienation of another 113,000 hectares by 1865.
 By 1890 the government had acquired another 31,000 hectares, so that the Muriwhenua tribes no longer held sufficient lands to maintain their traditional way of life.
 Some took up kauri gum digging, but it was a short-term boom.
 The Waitangi Tribunal conclude that ‘with nearly all their usable land gone, Muriwhenua Māori were reduced to penury, powerlessness, and, eventually, state dependence’.

-In 2006 there were almost 40,000 Muriwhenua Māori in New Zealand.
-As a result of huge land losses and marginalisation of Māori society, combined with the migration of Māori to the cities since 1950, less than a third of Muriwhenua people (almost 12,000) lived in the Northland region in 2006.
-Many lived outside the tribal area, with over 17,000 descendants in the Auckland region.
+In 2013 there were over 40,000 Muriwhenua Māori in New Zealand.
+As a result of huge land losses and marginalisation of Māori society, combined with the migration of Māori to the cities since 1950, less than a third of Muriwhenua people (about 12,000) lived in the Northland region in 2013.
+Many lived outside the tribal area, with almost 18,000 descendants in the Auckland region.

 Muriwhenua people have played an important role in Treaty of Waitangi politics since the 1960s.
 Whina Cooper led the 1975 Māori land march from Te Hāpua to Parliament.